6/7 MHz clock upgrades and repairs

 be possible to LET it run faster, nor does it mean the

-rest of the computer will work faster as well
+rest of the computer will work faster as well - It was specificly designed for speeding up Z80-based MSX

 systems, so if you own a MSX that already has a more